 How Does Full Glass Coverage Insure a Broken Windshield?

 Full glass coverage is a handy car insurance rider to add to your policy.
 It covers windshield replacement without you having to pay the glass deductible.
-It fully insures the glass of your car, which includes door windows and sunroof glass.
+It fully insures your car’s glass, including door windows and sunroof glass.
 These claims are filed just as any other auto claim would be.

 What Are The States That Have Free Windshield Replacement?